jetstream-cloud/js2docs/docs/general/advanced_terraform.md

 # Nginx and Mariadb

 This creates an ubuntu 22 server with nginx and mariadb installed and running, with a simple "Hello World!" webpage served as the index.
-This is a easy way to setup and have a baseline configuration for a web server.
+This is an easy way to setup and have a baseline configuration for a web server.

 ## Requirements